Maestro Design System

 The situation

 As LANDR rapidly grew to 7 million users across 100 countries, so did the inconsistencies across its platform.
-Visual elements and design patterns varied across the board, and the codebase was becoming cumbersome and hard to maintain.
-I soon realized it was time to create a unified design system.
-Enter Maestro—the solution to bring consistency, efficiency, and scalability to LANDR’s ecosystem.
+Visual elements and design patterns varied across the ecosystem, and the codebase was becoming bloated and hard to maintain.
+Realizing the need for a unified design system, I introduced Maestro to bring consistency, efficiency, and scalability to LANDR’s ecosystem.

 The mission

-In 2021, I teamed up with Ben, a seasoned front-end developer, and Andrea, another talented front-end developer, to tackle the project of building and maintaining LANDR’s design system.
-Our goal was to create a scalable, consistent, and user-friendly foundation that would empower both designers and engineers.
+In 2021, I teamed up with two talented front-end developers to tackle the project of building Maestro, LANDR’s design system.
+The goal was to create a scalable, consistent, and solid foundation that would empower both designers and engineers.
 Together, we set out to streamline workflows, eliminate redundancies, and elevate design at LANDR.

 Maestro components